sharktacos/OpenColorIO-configs/docs/VFXpulls.md

   - *A reference quicktime for checking color against existing dailies.* <br> This represents how the final film is intended to look, and includes any shot grades.
 See the above *VFX Pulls with Resolve* link for details.
   - *A "shot LUT" to achieve dailies color, along with the working color space.* <br> Where applicable.
 Again, the above *VFX Pulls with Resolve* link for details.

-**VFX integration tools**
+**Not Required, but nice to have**

  - **Macbeth Color Checker** When integrating CG into a shot it's helpful to have a frame for the shot with a MacBeth color checker.
-This is used to calibrate our CG render's color gamut to match the white balence and color characteristics of your camera.
+This is used to calibrate our CG render's color gamut to match the white balance and color characteristics of your camera.

 <p align="center">
 <img src="img/Macbeth.jpg">